 No provision for U.S. federal income taxes has been reflected in the accompanying consolidated financial statements because Partners is treated as a partnership for federal income taxes.
-As a partnership, all income, gains, losses, expenses, deductions and tax credits generated by Partners flow through to the unitholders of the partnership.
+As a partnership, all income, gains, losses, expenses, deductions and tax credits generated by Partners flow through to its unitholders.